swcarpentry/DEPRECATED-boot-camps/python/dont_repeat_yourself/Readme.md

 * Convert G to C
 * Convert C to G

-Hint: You can iterate through a string using a for loop similary to how you loop through a list.
+Hint: You can iterate through a string using a for loop similarly to how you loop through a list.

 ```python
 def transcribe(seq):